Solonarv/custom_hero_dota/docs/heroes/Shielder.md

 Shielder takes a portion of damage from mana before health.
 This portion is 30% at full health and 100% at zero health.

- - The percentage is based on the health Shielder would be at after takinf the full damage.
+ - The percentage is based on the health Shielder would be at after taking the full damage.

 | Passive | Innate |
 |---|---|